AD1616/ADfastpages/_posts/2022-10-06-TestPOJOfrontend.md

 ---
-title: Fetch of Backend Jokes
+title: Frontend for Like/Dislike Cars
 layout: default
-description: An introductory example of Frontend talking to Backend Java application serving jokes.
+description: Example of separating frontend and backend through like/dislike of car brands.
-permalink: /data/jokes
+permalink: /carAPI/review
 tags: [javascript]
 ---